Facebook quietly launches Mac and PC Workplace Chat apps with screen share

 Buried in the help section of Workplace, TechCrunch spotted a download link for the beta version of the Workplace Chat desktop app for both PC and Mac.
 It makes it easy to message with co-workers throughout the day without relying on a browser tab that can get lost amongst all your other tabs.

-Facebook Workplace spokesperson Vanessa Chan confirmed the launch of the desktop app to TechCrunch, saying “This was one of the most widely requested features by customers, so we built it.
+Workplace by Facebook spokesperson Vanessa Chan confirmed the launch of the desktop app to TechCrunch, saying, “This was one of the most widely requested features by customers, so we built it.
 The desktop app is still in beta and being tested by Workplace customers who are providing feedback that we’ll use to improve the product before a wider rollout.”

 The desktop app works similarly to Workplace Chat’s dedicated website, which in turn is modeled after Messenger.com.
-It provides a big dashboard of all your conversations, text search, and the typical photo, video, voice clip, emoji, GIF, and web cam sharing.
+It provides a big dashboard of all your conversations, text search and the typical photo, video, voice clip, emoji, GIF and web cam sharing.
 You can also set up desktop notifications that ride over your other windows so you never miss a message.

 Workplace Chat is one of Facebook’s only pieces of desktop software besides its casual gaming platform Facebook Gameroom.
 Facebook tried offering a Messenger for Windows app in 2012 before shutting it down in 2014.
 Since then, several convincing but fake third-party desktop apps have proliferated.
 The Messenger team has been largely focused on mobile rather than desktop or even web features.
 Now that it has 1.3 billion monthly users, though, it could potentially explore desktop software to keep growing.